ubc/h5p-content-taxonomy/README.md

 ## Change Log

+### 1.1.2
+- Allow function to be called outside of the app to reset pagination index and fetcing content.

 ### 1.1.1
 - Administrator should see the full faculty list under dropdown without assign to all the faculties under profiles page.
 - Administrator should see all the H5P content by default without assign to all the faculties under profiles page.